South Dakota Legislative & Regulatory

-The 89th Legislative Session convened Tuesday, Jan.
-14, 2014.
+The 91st Legislative Session will convene Tuesday, Jan.
+12, 2016.

 Getting information about the activities and legislation is easy.
 Missouri River Energy Services (MRES) continuously monitors bills introduced in the South Dakota Legislature that could affect electric utilities in the state of South Dakota.
 To find out who represents your utility interests go to the South Dakota Secretary of State website.

 South Dakota Legislative Guide

 2016 House Bills

 HB 1032: A bill revising contracts for energy savings for public buildings.

 Status: Pre-filed bill; referred to House Commerce and Energy.
 Set for hearing 1/20/16.
 Passed House Commerce & Energy (12-0) 1/20/16.
 Passed House (63-1) 1/21/16; referred to Senate Commerce & Energy.
 Set for hearing 1/28/16.
 Passed committee (6-0) 1/28/16.
 Sent to Senate floor.
 Passed Senate (33-0) 2/2/16.